Skip to Main Content

 • Read the first and last paragraphs or sections to identify the main argument.
 Then decide if you need more specific information from the body of text.

 • This is the case for paragraphs too.
-A good writer should introduce an argument in the first sentence and summarise it in the last.
+A good writer should introduce an argument in the first/topic sentence and summarise it in the last.

 • Look for repetition of arguments, phrases or words to give clues to the author’s intentions.